 Centering Prayer is a contemplative method of prayer that facilitates opening the mind and heart to God.
 Gatherings consist of a brief opening; sitting in silence for 20 minutes ending with the Lord’s Prayer, then a sharing of video or short discussion of spiritual topic of choice.
 All are welcome.

-Centering Prayer meets on Mondays at 5:00 PM on Zoom.
-The link can be found in the ON THE CALENDAR section of the email newsletter.
+Centering Prayer meets on Mondays at 5:00 PM on Zoom (link can be found in the ON THE CALENDAR section of the email newsletter) and on Fridays at 6:00 PM in the parlor.

 The Daughters of the King is an Order, founded by Margaret J. Franklin in 1885, for women in the Episcopal Church.
 There are chapters in the United States, Africa, Asia, Europe, Central America, South America and the Caribbean Basin.
 As Daughters we undertake A Rule of Life, A Rule of Prayer and Service, and Evangelism.
 The Greek Fleury cross worn by members of the order is inscribed in Latin, “Magnanimiter Crucem Sustine” which translated means “With heart, mind and spirit, uphold and bear the cross.”
 The cross is an outward and visible sign of a deep and inward vow we take to become a Daughter of the King.